Jeane Kirkpatrick: Early life and education

 Kirkpatrick was born in Duncan, Oklahoma, on November 19, 1926, the daughter of an oilfield wildcatter, Welcher F. Jordan, and his wife, Leona (née Kile).
-She attended Emerson Elementary School in Duncan, and was known to her classmates as "Duane Jordan."
+She attended Emerson Elementary School in Duncan, and was known to her classmates as "Duane Jordan".
 She had a younger sibling, Jerry.
 At 12, her father moved the family to Mt.
 Vernon, Illinois, where she graduated from Mt.
 Vernon Township High School.
-In 1948, she graduated from Barnard College of Columbia University after receiving her associate degree from Stephens College in Columbia, Missouri, which was then only a two-year institution.
+In 1948, she graduated from Barnard College after receiving her associate degree from Stephens College in Columbia, Missouri, which was then only a two-year institution.

 Kirkpatrick earned a master's degree and later a Ph.D. in political science from Columbia University.
 She spent a year of postgraduate study at Sciences Po at the University of Paris, which helped her learn French.
 She was fluent in Spanish.
 As a college freshman in 1945, Kirkpatrick joined the Young People's Socialist League, a wing of the Socialist Party of America, influenced by her grandfather who was a founder of the Populist and Socialist parties in Oklahoma.
 At Columbia University, her principal adviser was Franz Leopold Neumann, a revisionist Marxist.
 As Kirkpatrick recalled at a symposium in 2002:

 It wasn't easy to find the YPSL in Columbia, Missouri.
 But I had read about it and I wanted to be one.
 We had a very limited number of activities in Columbia, Missouri.
 We had an anti-Franco rally, which was a worthy cause.
 You could raise a question about how relevant it was likely to be in Columbia, Missouri, but it was in any case a worthy cause.
 We also planned a socialist picnic, which we spent quite a lot of time organizing.
 Eventually, I regret to say, the YPSL chapter, after much discussion, many debates and some downright quarrels, broke up over the socialist picnic.
 I thought that was rather discouraging.